This page provides more details about 54 ethnic groups, additional information.

 The Austronesian family, related to Indonesians and Pacific Islanders, were probably the earliest inhabitants of the area but are now restricted to the central highlands, speaking Malayo-Polynesian languages.

 The Sino-Tibetan family encompasses the Chinese and Burmese language groups, originating in southern China and at different times migrated southwards to settle throughout the Vietnamese uplands.
 Furthermore, within a single spoken language, there are often myriad varying dialectical variations.

 53 groups are different from Viet

-Most highlanders traditionally practise widen farming, clearing patches of forest land, farming the burnt-over fields for a few years and then leaving it fallow for a specified period while it recovers its fertility.
+Most Highlanders traditionally practise widening farming, clearing patches of forest land, farming the burnt-over fields for a few years, and then leaving it fallow for a specified period while it recovers its fertility.
 Where the soils are particularly poor, a semi-nomadic lifestyle is adopted, shifting the village location at intervals as necessary.
 If you’re interested in learning more about Vietnam’s ethnic diversity, pick up a copy of the slightly dated Ethnic Minorities in Vietnam, which is on sale in Hanoi and Ho Chi Minh City.

 The Northern Mountains

 The French were quick to capitalize on ancient antipathies between the highland and lowland peoples.
 In the northwest mountains, for example, they set up a semi-autonomous Thai feder action, complete with armed militias and border guards.
 When war broke out in 1946, groups of Thai, Hmong, and Muong in the northwest sided with the French and against the Vietnamese, even to the extent of providing battalions to fight alongside French troops.
 But the situation was not clear cut: some Thai actively supported the Viet Minh, while Ho Chi Minh found a safe base for his guerilla armies among the Tay and Nung people of the north-east.